LauraBeatris/gofinances-api/README.md

 # :runner: Getting Started

-Run the transactions in order to configure all the database schemas
+Run the transactions in order to configure the database schema

 ```yarn typeorm migration:run```